Fracking, shale gas and health effects: Research roundup

 On September 20, 2013, the U.S. Environmental Protection Agency proposed limits on greenhouse-gas emissions from new power plants.
 Because natural gas emits far less carbon than coal, the EPA’s rules would provide substantial incentive to built power plants fired by natural gas.

-It’s also essential to weigh the health and environmental effects of the method used to extract natural gas — hydraulic fracturing.
+While a potential reduction in greenhouse-gas emissions is a good thing, it’s essential to weigh the health and environmental effects of one of the primary methods used to extract natural gas — hydraulic fracturing.
 Commonly known as fracking, it requires drilling down vertically through hundreds of feet of rock and then horizontally through shale beds.
 Millions of gallons of rock, sand and chemicals are then pumped down under high pressure to fracture the shale, releasing the natural gas trapped within it.
 But in drilling down to the deposits, wells often pass through aquifers that provide water to communities, plants and wildlife on the surface.
 Leakage of shale gas into water supplies isn’t supposed to happen, but reports indicate otherwise.

 Journalists and researchers have dug deep into the issue.
 Andrew Revkin, author of the New York Times‘ “Dot Earth” blog, has had much to say about the potential health impacts of shale gas.
 Tom Wilber, author of Under the Surface, has been tracking the issue.
 At ProPublica, Abrahm Lustgarten and others have published many investigative pieces on fracking and curated a collection of other journalistic work.
 Bryan Walsh of Time magazine has also covered the issue closely.
 Nature magazine has also produced a helpful point-counterpoint to illustrate the legitimate concerns of those on both sides of the issue.
 Meanwhile, the EPA continues to study the impacts on drinking water resources.